mrsonne/hubit/README.md

     results_provided['car_price'] = sum( _results_consumed['prices'] )
 ```

-In this refactored model `hubit` will, when sumitting a query for the car prices using the multi-processor flag, execute each `part_price` calculation in a multiple asynchronous process.
-If the `part_price` calculation were lengthy e.g. due to latancy and other compoents subscibe to the individual part prices, asynchronous execution could be advantageous for the overall execution time.
-If, however, the `part_price` calculation is fast the overhead introduced by multi-processing may render synchronous single-processor execution faster.
+In this refactored model `hubit` will, when submitting a query for the car prices using the multi-processor flag, execute each `part_price` calculation in a asynchronous process.
+If the `part_price` lookup is fast, the overhead introduced by multi-processing performing all the lookups in a single componet, but still keeping the lookup separate from the price calculation, could be a good solution.

+#### Model 3
+In this version of the model we want all lookups to take place in a single process and the car price calculation to take place in another component.

+XXXXXXX

 ### Paths
 To tie together the bindings with the the Python code that does the actual work you need to add the path of the Python source code file to the model file.
 For the first car model it could look like this.